A few days ago, the California State Assembly took a significant step forward passing a bill allowing retail sales of CBD in food and supplements.

 That’s why we have samples we can send you so you can taste the goodness.

-In fact, we’ll send you a sample for free because we know how powerful it is, and we want to get it in your hands.
+In fact, we’ll send you a sample on us because we know how powerful it is, and we want to get it in your hands.

 Yep… it’s on us.